DannyArends/CTLmapping/README.md

-R package mapQCL
+R package QCL
 ================
-mapQCL provides an implementation in R for the novel quanitative correlation locus (QCL) mapping methodology.
+QCL provides an implementation in R for the novel quanitative correlation locus (QCL) mapping methodology.
 QCL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
 It is a method complementair to QTL analysis, and provides additional insights, overlooked by the classical QTL approach